The Four Types of Wedges in Golf

 Flex describes how much give or bend your club's shaft experiences while swinging.
 Many wedge shafts have a lighter, more flexible tip section near the clubhead that subtly flicks the clubhead at the ball for improved trajectory and backspin.

-A major consideration when evaluating flex for your wedges is how you use them.
+When evaluating flex for your wedges, a major consideration is how you use them.
 Do you frequently take full or 3/4 swings with your pitching wedge?
 If so, you probably want your pitching wedge to have less flex (more stiffness) than your lob wedge, which you'll rarely (or never) swing at full power.
-In this instance, you might want both your irons and pitching wedge to have similar shaft flex.
+In this instance, you might want your irons and pitching wedge to have similar shaft flex.

 If you're shopping for wedges, you may encounter six flex strengths, which we've listed below from least flex (most stiff) to most flex (least stiff):

-- Extra stiff flex: Most stiff shaft available, generally for golfers who have no problem driving the ball 300-plus yards.
+- Extra stiff flex: The stiffest shaft is available for golfers with no problem driving 300-plus yards.

-- Wedge flex: A slightly less-stiff shaft made for those mid-to-low handicap golfers who typically use a stiff flex shaft on their irons.
+- Wedge flex: A slightly less-stiff shaft for mid-to-low handicap golfers who typically use a stiff flex shaft on their irons.

-- Regular flex: Golfers who drive 200-250 yards, usually with mid-to-high handicaps.
+- Regular flex: Golfers who drive 200-250 yards usually have mid-to-high handicaps.
 Note that regular flex (generally) is less stiff than wedge flex.

 - Senior flex: Golfers who drive 180-200 yards, usually older male golfers.